 Any cloth nappy.
 Flat or Fitted.
 Can be washed and reused.

 Usually refers to Terry Flats.
 See below under T

 Knitted woollen short-legged nappy cover.

 Actually it’s a brand name but has made our way into our vernacular.
 Snappi® is made from a stretchable plastic which is T-shaped with grips on each end.
 These grips hook into the cloth nappy to ensure a snug but comfortable fit for baby.
-Snappi® makes using environmentally friendly cloth nappies easy and ouch less!
+Snappi® makes using environmentally friendly cloth nappies easy!
 They replaced the old fashioned nappy pins about 25 years ago.
 A collective sigh of relief for parents!

 A knitted woollen nappy cover.
 They are also referred to as woollies.
 Short-legged soakers are also referred to as shorties and long-legged onesies can be called longies.

-A washing technique for when nappies suddenly seem to be less absorbent or smells.
+A washing technique for when nappies suddenly seem to be less absorbent or smell.
 Only needed with some fabrics.
-Instructions can be found on line using a homemade solution of detergent.
+Instructions can be found online using a homemade solution of detergent.
 Some new products are on the market now for strip washing as well.

 Fabric pants are fitted like a nappy but not designed for absorbency, usually made from nylon and sometimes with a fabric lining.
 Designed to keep poo in the pants, not in the pool.
 A great alternative to disposable swim nappies which seem to be widely accepted as standard, even though they are a product that is only 15yrs old.
 Babies have been swimming for a long longer than that!